AlfredoSystems/Alfredo-NoU2/docs/source/robot_programming_tutorial.rst

 This code will make ``leftMotor`` move while the **Q** key is held on AlfredoConnect and stop when it's not held.
 Don't forget that your motors may be called something different and you may have more than one, so change the name and duplicate as needed.

 .. note:: How did we know to set ``leftMotor`` to 1 to start it and 0 to turn it off?
-You can look at the `API Reference <api_reference.html>`_ to see specific details about all the functions in Alfredo-NoU2.
+You can look at the :ref:`api-reference` to see specific details about all the functions in Alfredo-NoU2.
 Specifically, the :cpp:func:`NoU_Motor::set` function takes a number between -1 (full reverse) and 1 (full forward), including decimal numbers.

 .. note:: AlfredoConnect lets you use most keys on your keyboard to control things on your robot.
 You can see a full list of the supported keys `here <https://github.com/AlfredoSystems/AlfredoConnect-Receive/blob/master/Keys.h>`_.
 For example, in the above code, you can replace ``Key::Q`` with ``Key::Comma`` or ``Key::Backspace``.